amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 updated: 2016-10-19 17:01:34
 ---

 JavaScript has changed quite a bit in the last years.
 These are 11 new features that you can start using today!

+# History

 The new additions to the language are called ECMAScript 6.
 It is also referred as ES6 or ES2015+.

-# History

 Since JavaScript conception on 1995, it has been evolving slowly.
 New additions happened every few years.
 ECMAScript came to be in 1997 to guide the path of JavaScript.
 It has been releasing versions such as ES3, ES5, ES6 and so on.

 {% img /images/history-javascript-evolution-es6.png 'History of JavaScript Evolution' %}

-As you can see there are gaps of 10 and 6 years between the ES3, ES5, and ES6.
+As you can see, there are gaps of 10 and 6 years between the ES3, ES5, and ES6.
 The new model is to make small incremental changes every year.
 Instead of doing massive changes at once like happened with ES6.

 # Browsers Support

-All modern browser supports and environments supports ES6 already!
+All modern browser and environments support ES6 already!

 {% img /images/es6-javascript-support.png 'ES6 Support' %}